-1 of the 19 parcels within 185 feet of the subject site appears to be used for rental purposes.
-The 18 remaining structures are owner-occupied.
-All structures are located within an R-1 zoning district and are single-family residential dwellings.
-The R-1 zoning would legally permit 3-unrelated individuals to live within each dwelling if used for rental purposes.
+9 of the 14 parcels within 185 feet of the subject site appears to be used for rental purposes.
+The 5 remaining structures appear to be owner-occupied.
+The structures are located within an R-1 and R-2 zoning district and are single and two-family residential dwellings.
+The R-1 zoning would legally permit 3-unrelated individuals to live within each dwelling if used for rental purposes, while R-2 permits 4-unrelated individuals.
 While approval of a CUP allowing the subject dwelling to be used as a 210-night STR with a maximum of 8 transient guests could be considered more intense than adjacent owner & rental-occupied single-family dwellings, there is no evidence to suggest that such usage would create adverse impacts.

-The applicant states the dwelling has been listed STR since December 2024.
-As noted, the dwelling was used for 0 nights last year.
-There are no online reviews indicating the property has been rented.
+The applicant states the dwelling has not previously been used as an STR.
 If the CUP is approved, potential negative impacts can be mitigated through the adopted regulatory provisions which provides a means to report and address those impacts including fines and revocation of the STR Certificate of Compliance.
 Furthermore, the subject site has a fenced-in rear yard and parking sufficient to accommodate the required on-site/off-street parking outside the public right of way.